 Dr. Robert A. Reiser is the Associate Dean for Research, a Distinguished Teaching Professor and the Robert M. Morgan Professor of Instructional Systems in the College of Education at Florida State University (FSU).

 Dr. Reiser has written five books and more than 75 articles and book chapters in the field of instructional design and technology.
-His most recent book, Trends and Issues in Instructional Design and Technology, has received several outstanding book awards from major professional organizations, including the Association for Educational Communications and Technology and the International Society for Performance Improvement.
+His most recent book, Trends and Issues in Instructional Design and Technology, the fourth edition of which was published in January 2017, has received several outstanding book awards from major professional organizations, including the Association for Educational Communications and Technology and the International Society for Performance Improvement.